Bryan Thomas Schmidt

 Bryan Thomas Schmidt (born February 13, 1969) is an American science fiction author and editor.
-He has edited (or co-edited) fifteen anthologies, a space opera trilogy, and an ongoing, near-future police procedural series set in Kansas City, Missouri.
+He has edited (or co-edited) twenty-two anthologies, and written a space opera trilogy, and an ongoing, near-future police procedural series set in Kansas City, Missouri, and a near future thriller novel being developed as a motion picture.
 He wrote a non-fiction book on how to write a novel.
 He was a finalist, with Jennifer Brozek, for the 2015 Hugo Award for Best Professional Editor for the anthology Shattered Shields.
-His anthology, Infinite Stars, was nominated for the 2018 Locus Award for Best Anthology.
+His anthology Infinite Stars was nominated for the 2018 Locus Award for Best Anthology.

 Biography

 Schmidt was born on February 13, 1969, in Topeka, Kansas.
 His works sometime incorporate Christian themes.
 Schmidt's first published works were the short stories in his The North Star Serial, a 2010 series of space opera stories depicting an ongoing war.
 The Worker Prince, the first novel in his Saga of Davi Rhii series, was published in 2011.
 The second novel, The Returning, was released the following year in June, two months after his first anthology, Full-Throttle Space Tales 6: Space Battles, was published in April through Flying Pen Press.
 In 2013, Schmidt edited Beyond the Sun, a space opera anthology from Fairwood Press, and Raygun Chronicles: Space Opera for a New Age from Every Day Publishing.

 After a recommendation from Jennifer Brozek, he was asked to edit The Martian.
 He worked with the author, Andy Weir, to improve the story.
 In 2014, he was nominated for the Hugo Award for Best Professional Editor (short form) for his anthology work, but missed the cutoff for the final ballot by six votes.
 The following year, he and Brozek edited the fantasy adventure anthology, Shattered Shields, published by Baen Books.
 They were both nominated for the 2015 Hugo Award for Best Editor (short form) for Shattered Shields.
 His space opera anthology, Mission: Tomorrow, was released by Baen in 2015.
 Schmidt worked with WordFire Press in 2016 to release the young adult short story anthology Decision Points.
 The same year he released Galactic Games, a science fiction sports anthology, from Baen.